NxPKG/nxpod/components/ide/jetbrains/gateway-plugin/README.md

 - Check if you can create a new workspace
 - Check if you can connect to a running workspace
 - Check if you can connect to a stopped workspace
-- Check if changing the "Gitpod Host" in Preferences >> Tools >> Gitpod takes effect
+- Check if changing the "Nxpod Host" in Preferences >> Tools >> Nxpod takes effect
 - Check if the info displayed in the workspaces list is matching what you see on the Web App Dashboard